 Getting dental veneers involve three stages: the examination and planning of treatment, preparation, and the placement of the veneer.

-The second phase of the procedure includes the removal of about 0.5 millimeters of enamel from the tooth surface.
-A portion of the enamel is removed to give way to the veneer.
-Impressions will then be made which will be sent to a dental laboratory for the construction of the veneer.
-It mostly takes two to four weeks for the veneer to be sent back to the dentist.
+The second phase of the procedure includes removing about 0.5 millimeters of enamel from the tooth surface.
+Impressions are taken and then sent to a dental laboratory.
+After two to four weeks, the lab sends the veneer back to the dentist.
 During this waiting period, temporary dental veneers will be used in place to protect the teeth.

 The final phase of getting dental veneers is the bonding.
 The dentist will test the fit and color match of the veneer to the tooth before permanently cementing it.
 Trimming and color adjustment may be made to achieve the right fit and color.

-The tooth will then be cleaned, polished, and etched for a strong bonding.
-The veneer will be positioned over the tooth surface using a special cement.
-Afterward, a special light beam will be applied to the dental veneer to activate the chemicals in the cement.
-The activation will harden and cure the cement quickly.
+The tooth will then be cleaned, polished, and etched for strong bonding.
+The veneer will be positioned over the tooth surface using special cement.
+Afterward, a special light beam will be applied to the dental veneer to activate the cement's chemicals.
+The activation will harden and cure the adhesive quickly.

-To finish off the process, excess cement will be removed, and your bite will be evaluated.
+Excess cement will be removed and your bite will be evaluated.
 Final adjustments, if needed, will also be made.

-A follow-up appointment may be needed to check the progress of the treatment and the response of the gums and oral cavity to the veneer.
+A follow-up appointment may be needed to check the treatment's progress and the response of the gums and oral cavity to the veneer.

 How can I maintain my Dental Veneers?